 - (ii) our professional advisers or consultants, including lawyers, bankers, auditors, accountants and insurers providing consultancy, legal, banking, audit, accounting or insurance services to us; and

 - (iii) service providers who provide information technology and system administration services to us.

 - We may share your personal data with persons or entities outside of Linklaters to whom we may sell or transfer parts of our business or assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, the part of our business that is (as the case may be) sold, acquired or is the merged entity may use your personal data in the same way as set out in this notice.
 If applicable, we will update our BCRs to reflect any such changes to the Linklaters BCR Group Entities.

 We require any person or entity to whom we disclose personal data pursuant to this Section 17 to respect the confidentiality and security of your personal data and to treat it in accordance with applicable laws and regulations.
-We do not allow such recipients of your personal data to use it for their own purposes, and we only permit them to process your personal data for specified purposes and in accordance with our instructions.

 When we share your personal data within Linklaters LLP, this involves transferring your personal data outside the European Economic Area (“EEA”).
 The personal data is shared in accordance with our BCRs, which require all Linklaters entities to follow the same rules when processing your personal data.
 A copy of our BCRs is accessible on our Website here.
 Alternatively, you can request a copy of our BCRs at any time by contacting us at email@example.com.